biggerboat/navigator.js/README.md

 - Support for dynamic range elements and lists, like gallery items
 - Nested states, move complete parts of you application and they still work
 - Flow control through state validation, both synchronous and asynchronous
+- Optional integration with Backbone
-- Integration of popular frameworks (Backbone), but it's optional And many more...
+And many more...

-NavigatorJS is mostly ported from the popular AS3 library NavigatorAS3, created by Epologee (www.github.com/epologee/navigator-as3)
+NavigatorJS is mostly ported from the popular AS3 library [Navigator-as3](www.github.com/epologee/navigator-as3), created by [@epologee](https://twitter.com/Epologee).
-Most work was done by Paul Tondeur (@PaulTondeur), later joined by Michiel van der Ros (@micros).
-They are both members of the Bigger Boat freelance collective in Amsterdam.
+Most work was done by [Paul Tondeur](https://twitter.com/PaulTondeur), later joined by [Michiel van der Ros](https://twitter.com/Micros).
+They are both members of the [Bigger Boat](http://www.biggerboat.nl) freelance collective in Amsterdam.

+## Running the specs

+Navigator.js was build with [TDD](http://en.wikipedia.org/wiki/Test-driven_development).
+We created a test suite with [Jasmine gem](https://github.com/pivotal/jasmine-gem).
+Every commit and pull requests gets tested with [Travis-ci](https://travis-ci.org/biggerboat/navigator.js).

+You can run the test locally by installing Ruby 2.x.x.
+For more information on how to install Ruby check the [Rbenv](https://github.com/sstephenson/rbenv#installation) installation guide.

+When you have Ruby and Bundler installed run this command to install all dependencies:

+    $ bundle install

+To see the tests in a browser run this command:

+    $ rake jasmine

+Then open your browser with this url; [http://localhost:8888/](http://localhost:8888/)

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request from Github